-Connect an instance
+Connect an instance of Control Module in Connections Editor

 The Connections editor is a parameter/variable interface between the instance and its closest surrounding.
 The Connections editor displays the parameters that are declared in the type, with reference to the control module instance, and connects the surrounding parameters/variables to the instance.